Thousands of protesters mark two years since Beirut blast | Law-Order

 The prime minister at the time also said he had been informed - but no one warned the population about the dangers of the materials.
 An investigation into the blast has been stalled for more than six months.
 In a mass commemorating the victims on Thursday, Lebanon's top Christian cleric Patriarch Beshara al-Rai said God "condemned" officials stalling the domestic investigation and reiterated calls for an international probe.

 Speaking alongside demonstrators, Human Rights Watch researcher Aya Majzoub said France has blocked efforts to set up an external investigation for political reasons.
-The French embassy had no immediate comments on these allegations.
+In an interview with francophone Lebanese daily L'Orient Le Jour published Wednesday, French President Emmanuel Macron said he had proposed an international investigation to Lebanese authorities, but that they had opted for a local one instead.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)